Flinders Street Tower Clock right on time31 Jan 2018

 Since work began on the clock tower in mid-2017, the glass clock faces have been restored, the inner workings serviced, new safety ladders have been installed and the entire structure has been strengthened with an ingenious cable system.

-This work is all part of the Andrews Labor Government’s $100 million refurbishment of Flinders Street, which has restored the exterior of the Administration Building and seen it returned to its original 1910 colour.
+This work is all part of the Victorian Government’s $100 million refurbishment of Flinders Street, which has restored the exterior of the Administration Building and seen it returned to its original 1910 colour.

 Around the building more than 5,000 litres of paint and 3.5 tons of mortar have been used, while more than 700 windows have been restored and repainted.
 The roof has been waterproofed and the whole building stabilised to prevent further deterioration.